tytydraco/yessleep/out/After_being_estranged_from_my_father_for_nearly_twenty_years_someone_mailed_me_his_urn_I_never_should_have_let_that_thing_into_my_home.md

 *I apologize about not reaching out all these years.
 Truthfully, I imagined you’d still be angry at me and grand-dad.
 But I'm hoping you’ll get this card and let bygones by bygones.*

 *I want you to know that Victoria was my first choice for the urn.
 However, at the time, she owed me a great deal of money.
-Convinced me she was in prison, as well, which made her an unsuitable choice.*
+To avoid payment, your sister convinced me she was in prison, which made her an unsuitable choice for what I would expect are obvious reasons after what happened to your fingers.*

 *In the end, however, I suppose it all worked out as it was meant to.*